-However, the new NHIS sample design implemented in 2016, was further modified in 2018.
-With the modification in the 2018 NHIS sample design, the MEPS variance structure for the 2019 Full Year file has also had to be modified, reducing the number of variance strata to 105.
-Consistency was maintained with the prior structure in that the 2019 Full Year file variance strata were also numbered within the range of values from 2001-2117, although there are now gaps in the values assigned within this range.
+The NHIS sample design was further modified in 2018, so the MEPS variance structure for the 2019 Population Characteristics PUF was also modified, reducing the number of variance strata to 105.
+Consistency was maintained with the prior structure in that the 2019 variance strata were also numbered within the range of values from 2001-2117, although there are now gaps in the values assigned within this range.
+Because of the modification, each stratum could contain up to 5 variance estimation PSUs.